joereynolds/reap-get/docs/TASKLIST.md

 - [ ] --setdaw config option
 - [ ] There's no way to see installed packages
 - [ ] A progress bar whilst packages are downloading would be nice
+- [ ] reap-get should only display approved packages, not all packages.

 # Web